jackbrewer/yScroll/README.md

 **Speed** is relative to the user's scrolling (default is `0.5`). **Invert** is a boolean which specifies whether the effect should be inverted (default is `false`).

+Note that in some legacy browsers, percentage background positions are problematic because jQuery converts them to false percentages.
+There is most likely no fix for this.

 ## Requirements

 * jQuery